 LaGuardia is New York’s least busy major airport.
-It’s a National Airport so only People flying or connecting from another USA Airport will arrive here.
-LaGuardia is the closest airport to Manhattan but the journey is not always straight forward.
-Read on for my guide to the best transportation from LaGuardia to Manhattan.
+It’s a National Airport so only People flying or connecting from another US Airport will arrive here.
+LaGuardia is the closest airport to Manhattan but the journey is not always straightforward.
+Read on for our guide to the best transportation from LaGuardia to Manhattan.

 Taxicabs are a very popular and convenient choice for getting you to your hotel from LaGuardia.
 As LaGuardia is pretty close to the City Centre the taxi ride is not overly expensive $40-50 should usually cover it.
 It should take you about 30 Minutes.
 Cabs take a maximum of 4 passengers so shared between you, it’s quite a reasonable cost considering the convenience.

 Unfortunately, the Traffic can make this journey far less pleasurable than it could be.
 If the rush hour is in full swing it could double the time taken.
 Also, the Metered price will also increase while standing in Traffic.
 So you have to pay more for the pleasure of crawling along

 You Should have no trouble locating a Taxi as you leave the terminal.
 The Taxi ranks are well signposted and there should be queues of yellow cabs waiting to whisk you away.

 We are really big Uber fans and use the ride-sharing service all the time now on our trips.
 However Uber is not quite as competitive in New York as in other cities.
 The issues around traffic also plague Ubers just as much as taxis and private hire cars.
 This means for most airports we do not recommend Uber.
 However, Laguardia being that much closer means Uber is still a great option.

 For a few dollars less than a taxi you can whip out the app and request a ride and be at your hotel inside the hour.
 Pick up at LaGuardia is right outside of Terminals A and C and at the Car services (follow the green Car Services Signs) for Terminal B